nitinb83/XFetchTop5Trends/README.md

     pip3 install -r requirements.txt
     ```

-3. Create a .env file in the root directory and add your Twitter credentials:
+3. Create a `.env` file and add your Twitter credentials:
     ```env
     USERNAME=your_twitter_email_Id
     USER=your_twitter_username